School of Health Professions

 Credit By Examination

-Students in some Health Professions certificate or degree programs may earn credit by examination for designated courses.
+Students in some School of Health Professions certificate or degree programs may earn credit by examination for designated courses.
 Credit by examination will not be given for credit-bearing courses that the student previously failed at the health science center or any other college or university.

 Academic credit is awarded only to officially enrolled students or former students.
 With the approval of the dean, additional eligibility requirements may be established by each department.
 Information about additional requirements is available from the department office or the Office of the University Registrar.

 Credit by examination satisfies degree requirements in the same way as credit earned by passing a course.
-Credit earned by examination does not jeopardize eligibility for scholarships that require a certain class standing (e.g. junior class).
+Credit earned by examination does not jeopardize eligibility for scholarships that require a certain class standing (e.g., junior class).

 A student may be eligible for credit by examination by passing the requisite examination according to criteria set by the department.
 Credit by examination is reported to the Office of the University Registrar by the department upon the student’s successful completion of the specified examination.
 At the department’s request, the Office of the University Registrar will post the credit earned by examination on the student’s official transcript.
 Credits earned by examination are not included in the calculation of the student’s grade point average.